Artpop: Live performances and other gigs

 On December 25, 2012, Gaga announced a documentary celebrating "life, the creation of Artpop + you", which she described as a gift to her fans.
 The documentary was directed by Terry Richardson, a previous collaborator on the photography book Lady Gaga x Terry Richardson, but remained unreleased.
 Gaga opened the 2013 MTV Video Music Awards with a performance of "Applause", dissecting her career through a series of colorful costumes and wigs.
 She then headlined the iTunes Festival on September 1, 2013, and performed new material for a crowd of 5,000 people.
 Gaga dubbed her gig "SwineFest" after one of the songs, "Swine", that she debuted during the event.
-For the song "Jewels n' Drugs" Gaga was joined onstage by Too Short and Twista – T.I., initially a part of the show, was unable to participate in the festival after his entry in the United Kingdom was denied.
-While dismissing some of the performed songs, journalists had a mostly positive response to Gaga's set.
+For the song "Jewels n' Drugs" Gaga was joined onstage by Too Short and Twista—T.I., initially a part of the show, was unable to participate in the festival after his entry into the United Kingdom was denied.
+While dismissing some performed songs, journalists had a mostly positive response to Gaga's set.
 The show was recorded and later included on a second disc with the deluxe edition of Artpop.
 On September 9, Gaga performed "Applause" on Good Morning America and appeared dressed as multiple characters from The Wizard of Oz.

 A trailer for Machete Kills, in which Gaga played La Chameleón, was released on October 4 and previewed an alternative studio version of "Aura".
 The song's lyric video, directed by Robert Rodriguez, was uploaded onto Gaga's Vevo account five days later, featuring scenes and dialogue from the film.
 Excerpts of "G.U.Y.", "Artpop", and "Mary Jane Holland" were released periodically over the course of two weeks from October 14 to 28.
-On October 24, promotional listening sessions of Artpop were organized in Berlin, with Gaga providing a live rendition of "Gypsy".
-She then made an unannounced appearance at London's G-A-Y nightclub two days later and performed "Venus", generating controversy when stripped naked during the show.
+On October 24, promotional listening sessions of Artpop were organized in Berlin, where Gaga provided a live rendition of "Gypsy".
+She then made an unannounced appearance at London's G-A-Y nightclub two days later and performed "Venus", generating controversy when she stripped naked during the show.
 On October 27, Gaga also played "Venus" alongside "Do What U Want" on the tenth series of The X Factor in the United Kingdom.
-The performance prompted a barrage of complaints to ITV and industry regulator Ofcom, although dismissed by the company.
-Gaga returned to the United States the following week for a performance of "Dope" at the inaugural YouTube Music Awards, and continued to play material from Artpop on The Howard Stern Show, Saturday Night Live, and at the American Music Awards.
+The performance prompted a barrage of complaints to ITV and industry regulator Ofcom, although the network dismissed them.
+Gaga returned to the United States the following week for a performance of "Dope" at the inaugural YouTube Music Awards and continued to play material from Artpop on The Howard Stern Show, Saturday Night Live, and at the American Music Awards.